Is Croatia In Winter A Good Idea? Yes. Here’s Why & Where To Go

 One of the prettiest small coastal towns in Dalmatia, Trogir, is an ancient stone town that gets overrun by tourists in summer.
 Located a quick drive from Split, this UNESCO World Heritage-listed town makes for one of the top sights in Croatia in winter, just because it’s super-quiet this time of year.
 It’s that breathtaking.

-Even though many stores and restaurants close for the season, a visit is still worth it.
-Perhaps even more so just because of that.
 Like Dubrovnik to the south, Trogir returns to its authentic self in winter.
 Locals come out, and tourists stay away, offering a more “real” experience of wandering the streets by yourself.
 This is when you can start a conversation with locals much more easily than in summer when the town is super-crowded and everyone’s more stressed.

-Spend the morning sipping coffee at the main square, surrounded by locals, and the rest of the day wandering about the stone core of the town and along its stunning harbor.
+You can spend the morning sipping coffee at the main square, surrounded by locals, and the rest of the day wandering about the stone core of the town and along its stunning harbor.

 Experience The Dubrovnik Winter Festival

-The Dubrovnik Winter Festival is the wintry counterpart of the super-popular Dubrovnik Summer Festival.
-Providing tons of fun for young and old, this multi-day festival runs from Advent into the New Year.
-This cultural feast features various events and loads of entertainment all across the Dubrovnik Old Town and beyond.
+This multi-day festival, which runs from Advent into the New Year, provides tons of fun for young and old.
+This cultural feast features various events and loads of entertainment all across the Old Town of Dubrovnik and beyond.
 There are Christmas concerts and other musical performances, New Year’s parties for children and adults, and endless food and merriment.

-Stroll Advent & Christmas Markets
+Croatia For Christmas & Stroll Advent Markets

-Some of our best memories of Croatia are from the Advent festivities in Zagreb, Croatia’s vibrant capital.
-Christmas and Advent markets spring up all over the country in December, from Zagreb to Zadar, from Split to Dubrovnik.
-Indeed, this is the most magical time of the year, and we can’t imagine a more atmospheric month for a Croatia vacation than this.
+Some of my best memories of Croatia in winter are from the Advent festivities in Zagreb, Croatia’s vibrant capital.
+In December, Christmas and Advent markets spring up all over the country, from Zagreb to Zadar, Opatija, and from Split to Dubrovnik.

-So, think again if you only think of Croatia as a beach destination.
-The country has much more to offer, even during winter.
-Head to Trg Bana Jelacica, where you’ll see an enormous ice skating rink at the ready.
-After taking a twirl around the arena, head to the small markets to pick up last-minute handcrafted Christmas gifts.
+Head to King Tomislav Square, where you’ll see an enormous ice skating rink at the ready.
+After taking a twirl around the arena, head to the small markets in Croatia to pick up last-minute handcrafted Christmas gifts.

 If you ever need reasons to visit Croatia in winter, these glorious Christmas markets are one of the main ones.